Continued delays for travelers at Wichita airport

 WICHITA, Kan.
-(KSNW)- Travelers faced slowdowns Sunday following the Saturday afternoon shutdown of Wichita’s Eisenhower airport runways last night because of snow.
+(KSNW) — Travelers faced slowdowns on Sunday following Saturday’s shutdown of Wichita’s Eisenhower Airport.
+Nearly 8 inches of snow fell on Wichita.

-A snowstorm that brought nearly 8 inches of fresh powder into Wichita Saturday.
-Crews clearing snow couldn’t keep up with the downpour, causing delays and frustration for travelers
+Crews clearing the snow couldn’t keep up, which caused delays and cancellations for travelers.

-What should have been a quick 3 p.m. flight became a day-long ordeal for Joseph Mumaw.

 The late afternoon closure was caused by snow coming down on runways, creating unsafe conditions for landing.

-Airport snow crews were already understaffed by 50 percent and unable to keep up, according to Bradley Christopher, Wichita Airport Authority Assistant Director of Airports
+Airport snow crews were already understaffed by 50% and unable to keep up, according to Bradley Christopher, Wichita Airport Authority assistant director of airports

 In the meantime, Mumaw got a hotel and was supposed to leave Sunday morning on an 11 a.m. flight to Phoenix, but it got pushed to the late afternoon because of mechanical problems.